erikwijmans/emergence-of-maps/README.md

-# Blind Artificial Navigation Agents Take Shortcuts and Build Cognitive Maps
+Emergence of Maps in the Memories of Blind Navigation Agents

 ## Setup